adonespitogo/docker-services/README.md

 # docker-services

-Docker containers for common system services like databases.
+Docker container for common system services like databases.

 I work on multiple enviroments like Mac OS and different distributions of linux operating systems.
 One common services I need to install are databases for our applications such as our [AdoPiSoft] application and servers(https://wwww.adopisoft.com).
 Docker has made it so much easier to setup all these services with